milelo/yetipad-app/README.md

 I'll try and maintain released features and maintain compatibility with saved content but the app isn't formally tested and the code is subject to refactoring.

 ## Background
-There are many notepad apps, but I haven't found one I'm really happy with.
-I've never had a good memory so I create lots of disorganised notes but finding them often becomes a task comparable to finding the original source information.
+There are many notepad apps, I've never found one I'm really happy with.
+I don't have a good memory so I create lots of disorganised notes but finding them often becomes a task comparable to finding the source information.
 I need a way of easily organising and searching for things after the event.

-I also love to design and code in a good language so its also great to have an app that can be easily enhanced with new features.
+I love to design and code in a good language, its great to have an app that can be easily enhanced with new features.
+I've followed Clojure and particularly ClojureScript since their release and seen them mature.
+Progressive Web Apps (PWA) also hold and appeal and should fit well with ClojureScript but for all the good bits I've always struggled with the development tool-stack and UI development experience.
+Two things promise to fix this: [Shadow-cljs] and [Material-UI].

 Many years ago I used [Tiddlywiki] for keeping notes.
 For all its limitations it had some inspiring ideas, enough to enthuse me to create my own notepad app to evolve some of them.
-I used the desktop-browser app I created for many years, unfortunately it wasn't much good on mobile so didn't keep up with times and eventually fell into unusable disrepair, I resorted back to commercial offerings.
-Now in lock-down, in need of a new project and wanting to try out some new technologies, a new generation of the project is taking shape.
+I wrote a desktop-browser app with offline caching as an early form of a PWA and used it as my notepad for many years, unfortunately it wasn't much good on mobile so didn't keep up with times and eventually fell into unusable disrepair, I resorted back to commercial offerings.
+Now in lock-down, in need of a new project and wanting to see whats possible with material-ui, this is a new generation of the project taking shape.

 ## Main Features
 1. Cross platform compatibility - browser based